nishiog/form2pa/.github/README.md

 ### Automatic Release (Recommended)

-When a PR is merged to the `main` branch, a **date-based tag is automatically created** and builds for Windows/Mac are executed.
+When a PR is merged to the `master` branch, a **date-based tag is automatically created** and builds for Windows/Mac are executed.

 #### Tag Naming Convention